LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 | Maximum changes per day | The number of times the password can be changed within a single 24-hour period. | Set the value to a maximum of 3. |
 | Apply policy to current passwords | Applies these rules to existing passwords.
 If this option is not selected, the password rules will only apply when a user changes the password, or a new user is added to the system.  | Enable. |

 For further information on LivePerson’s Password Policy, see Login Policy.
-To enable these settings, please cotact your LP representative.

 ## Step 2: Restrict your login options